 BlackFog provides an additional layer of protection on your device by monitoring network packets in real-time and blocking application access to the Dark Web and many other suspicious activities.
 Unlike antivirus software which uses signature based techniques, BlackFog uses next generation multivariant behavioral analysis to prevent attacks and reduce the total surface area exposed to cyber criminals.
 This includes blocks based on geography, DNS and network anomalies, advertising, profiling and tracking and other data harvesting techniques used by cyber criminals.

-To ensure you are protected from these new data harvesting techniques over the Dark Web be sure that your solution includes preventative measures for data loss and identity theft.
+To ensure you are protected from these new data harvesting techniques be sure that your solution includes preventative measures for Dark Web data loss prevention and identity theft.